 A number of our clients sell continuous services that need to be renewed each year, like Software-as-a-Service (SaaS).
 Especially with these types of services, the rep needs to be on top of the relationship and check in to ensure any problems are handled before they escalate.
 It’s great when things are perfect, but in today’s world, nothing is ever perfect.
 So, you need to maintain the relationship, keep the lines of communication open, be empathetic, and stay in touch.

 I call sales reps that never follow-up the “hit and run” reps.
 Sure, you may score a big win, but you can’t just run off to your next deal.
 To retain customers, you need to be available, be a problem solver, and act as a “go to” person for others in the organization.
 The best sales reps are truly invested in their customers’ success – it’s key to maintaining the relationship post-sale.

 Practice Continuous Engagement for Requalification

 If your business is designed to solve a specific problem (rather than an ongoing service), you must realize that once that need is met or satisfied, it is not likely a motivator the second time around.
 This is why you need to continue to do the work – find out what are the new needs, and what are the problems the customer may have now.

 We call this continuous engagement, and it’s necessary because things change all the time.
 At ValueSelling Associates, we train salespeople and other client-facing employees to focus on value realization.
 If the focus is realizing value, rather than just making the sale, you will stay partnered with your customers in order to anticipate and fill their future needs.

 Sell with Value!

-Register below for our upcoming webinar on September 11th at 10 AM Pacific: Digital Sales Transformation: Selling the Way Modern Buyers Want to Purchase.
+Relevant topic?
+Listen to the recorded webinar, originally aired on September 11th at 10 AM Pacific: Digital Sales Transformation: Selling the Way Modern Buyers Want to Purchase.